Patrick Beverley Player Props: Bulls vs. 76ers

-Patrick Beverley's Chicago Bulls match up versus the Philadelphia 76ers at 7:00 PM ET on Monday.
+The Chicago Bulls, Patrick Beverley included, match up versus the Philadelphia 76ers on Wednesday at 8:00 PM ET.

-In this article, we break down Beverley's available prop bets, providing stats to help you figure out the best wagers to make.
+Now let's examine Beverley's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Patrick Beverley Prop Bets vs. the 76ers